-Supporting local brands is not some of the Malaysians’ strong suit, and it isn’t just because of the lack of talents.
+Supporting local brands is not one of some Malaysians’ strong suit, and it isn’t just because of the lack of talents.

-Some Malaysians have problems when it comes to supporting local talents.
-Look no further than local music scene, many singers have troubles selling out tickets for their showcases while the fangirls are lining up for entry to the South Korean boy bands’ concerts.
+Some Malaysians have a problem when it comes to supporting local talents.
+Look no further than the local music scene, many singers have trouble selling out tickets for their showcases, while fangirls are lining up for entry to South Korean boy bands’ concerts.

-The same goes for local film industry.
-Although some people agree it is now heading towards a better path, many still flop alongside international films that manage to attract hundreds moviegoers in one single weekend.
+The same goes for the local film industry.
+Although some people agree it is now heading towards a better path, many local movies flop alongside international films that manage to attract hundreds of moviegoers in one single weekend.

-Not to forget local book industry, many still own the mindset that reading Malay books is “pointless” because of the cliché storylines, while imported books are much more preferred.
+Not to forget the local book industry, many still own the mindset that reading Malay books is “pointless” because of the clichéd storylines, while imported books are much more preferred.
 The term “novel Melayu” is even associated with bad connotations.

 Spending big bucks on one international piece is never really a big deal, as long as it gives them the satisfaction and the joy they seek.